Hypotonic Cerebral Palsy

 What Is Hypotonic Cerebral Palsy?

-Children with this type often feel limp, sometimes described as “ragdoll-like,” because their muscles cannot provide the tension needed for stable movement.
+Children with hypotonic cerebral palsy often feel very limp or “ragdoll-like,” since their muscles cannot provide the tension needed for stable movement.
+This makes it difficult to sit upright, hold their head steady, or walk without assistance.

 What Causes Hypotonic Cerebral Palsy?